bramh10/Countdown/README.md

 # Synopsis
 Dit is een library voor een Jquery countdown code.

-At the top of the file there should be a short introduction and/ or overview that explains what the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)

 # Code Example

 De mamier waarop deze library werkt is als volgt: